Rubberazer/JETGPIO/README.md

 <h2 align="left">DOCUMENTATION:</h2>

-[Some doxygen documentation](https://rubberazer.github.io/JETGPIO/docs/html/index.html).
+[Some doxygen documentation here](https://rubberazer.github.io/JETGPIO/docs/html/index.html).
 As a rule of thumb, the library functions names and usage mimic the ones of the pigpio library (which I recommend if you work with Raspberry Pis).
 Learnt a lot from that one

 <h2 align="left">JETSON NANO PINOUT:</h2>